Are single male migrants and their health needs neglected? If yes, then why? And if not, then who is charged with looking after their health?

 Health: A Matter of Status?

 Labour migrants’ opportunities and rights are dependent on their employers and the companies that helped them to migrate for work.
 Indeed, it is the companies that provide the health cards, the companies that ensure labour migrants with information about how to access services and what their rights are, and it is the companies that must sign off on any trips to the hospitals or on any time off due illness or injury.
-In turn, the companies and employers exert huge amounts of influence and power over temporary migrant workers and can actively inhibit access to healthcare and information if they desire.
+In turn, the companies and employers exert huge amounts of influence and power over temporary migrant workers, wielding the ability actively inhibit access to healthcare and information if they desire.

 As such, many migrants are anxious about declaring poor health and are reluctant to seek care, particularly as they are required to disclose health problems to their employers.
 And these circumstances are only going to get worse, Zahra concluded.
 In a post-COVID world, pre-screening procedures are likely to become even more stringent and the knock on effects on the migrant’s and employers could be devastating.